elyselow/Teiko_Technical_Project/README.md

 - streamlit: 1.64.0

-Note 1: Teiko_Technical_Assessment.ipynb is included in the GitHub repository for optional visual/debugging purposes and to show outputs more clearly (especially boxplots, which will not be shown just by running the Teiko_Technical_Assessment.py file due to the nature of the Codespace terminal but can be viewed in the Teiko_Technical_Assessment.ipynb file or the interactive dashboard).
+Note 1: Teiko_Technical_Assessment.ipynb is included in the GitHub repository for optional visual/debugging purposes and to show outputs more clearly (especially boxplots, which will not be shown just by running the Teiko_Technical_Assessment.py file due to the nature of the Codespaces terminal but can be viewed in the Teiko_Technical_Assessment.ipynb file or the interactive dashboard).

 Note 2: When running Teiko_Technical_Assessment.ipynb, Teiko_Technical_Assessment.py, or load_data.py, make sure that cell-count.csv is in the same directory